 Worship God Alone

 God, our Creator and Eternal Judge is the only One who deserves our worship, praise and adoration.
 No one is good except God alone.
 No Christian can, in good conscience, participate in idolatry.
 Yet we are seeing our schools being instructed by the Ministry of Education to indoctrinate the school children in this personality cult and to participate in the singing of hymns of praise to a politician.
-Like with the funeral of Princess Diana in 1997, there is a real danger in idolising a human being and giving worship to anyone but our Creator.
-We need to see the seriousness of the situation and out of sincere concern for God's honour and for the souls of people who are being led astray, we need to speak up graciously, but firmly, that God alone deserves our worship.
+Like with the funeral of Princess Diana in 1997, there is a real danger in idolising a human being.
+We may not offer worship to anyone but our Creator.
+We need to see the seriousness of the situation.
+Out of sincere concern for God's honour and for the souls of people who are being led astray, we need to speak up graciously, but firmly, that God alone deserves our worship.

 Do You Love Mandela?